nightroman/FarNet/FSharpFar/README.md

 Use `[Tab]` in order to complete code.
 Completion is currently based on the main session context, not on the content of the file.
 The main session is configured using *main.fs.ini*, see [Configuration](#configuration).

+Use `[F11]` \ `FSharpFar` \ `Check` in order to check the current file for syntax and type errors.
+If the file is not trivial then its directory should contain the configuration *some.fs.ini*.
+Required references and files should be specified by `reference` and `load`.

+**TODO**

+- Code completion based on the configuration.
+- Background error checking and automatic highlighting.
+- Finding definitions and references of the term at the caret.

 ***
 ## <a id="scripts"/> F# script applications